tinne26/tps-vs-fps/README.md

 On the other hand, there are also some downsides:
 - Fixed timesteps can slow down your whole game if the game starts lagging.
-- Interpolations based on fixed timesteps may not be as smooth as those based on finer variable time deltas.
+- Interpolations based on fixed timesteps, by default, will not be as smooth as those based on finer variable time deltas on high refresh rate displays.

 Let's look at *variable time deltas* now:
 - Simulation can be smoother under a variable frame rate.
 - Time computations are more complex.
 - Time deltas tied to the game logic will make the game non-deterministic.
 - Too big time deltas can break your game.
 The classic example are bullets going through walls due to missing the collision window (too much lag causing the time delta to grow too big), but there are many other ways in which things can go wrong.

   Notice how the Godot game engine specifically named its fixed timestep loop *physics processing*, highlighting how this is an important issue and why you generally don't want your physics and some other elements of your game to be processed with variable time deltas.